 However such agency loans require as much as 6 to 12 months for approval.
 Moreover, multifamily investors who are seeking FHA loans must fill out myriad paperwork and follow strict FHA guidelines.

 The terms of such loans are often 30 to 35 years.
 Moreover, multifamily investors can utilize FHA- insured financing for ground-up construction and refurbishment of distressed properties.

 3. Commercial Mortgage Backed Securities (CMBS):

 CMBS loans are also known as conduit loans.
 Their terms are more flexible making them similar to bank loans.
-Multifamily lenders can secure CMBS loans through several commercial banks, investment banks and conduit lenders.
+Multifamily lenders can secure CMBS loans through several commercial banks, investment banks, and conduit lenders.

 4. Bridge Loans:

-Bridge loans act as short term loans to finance a gap while an investor waits to secure financing from other conventional multifamily loan programs.
+Bridge loans act as short-term loans to finance a gap while an investor waits to secure financing from other conventional multifamily loan programs.
 Therefore, bridge debt is a crucial alternative to financing multifamily housing investments.

 These mortgage loans have shorter terms that range anywhere from 18 months to 2 years.
 These are generally issued by banks and are risky, temporary loans with higher interest rates.
-Therefore, it helps the investors to upgrade their properties to act as a rental house while waiting for agency loan approval.
+Therefore, it helps the investors to upgrade their properties to act as rental houses while waiting for agency loan approval.
 Hence once the property is stabilized the investor can either sell or refinance into a traditional loan type.